tayo-k/bmd/index.md

    - Do more to guardrail the quality of your product in earlier quality gates.
 You'll have less to do later when it's more costly

  ##### 2.8 Don't shrinkwrap your product
-   - Requirements will change; timelines will change; prepare for your design to take a punch
+   - Requirements will change; timelines will change; avoid hard forks and prepare for your design to take a punch

  ##### 2.9 Seek the feedback of your customers and partners at key quality gates
    - Keep everyone informed; cover your rear